 - Governor's Stay At Home Order Lifted

 - Reopening RI Phase 1 Began

-- Restaurants can begin limited outdoor dining in addition to offering take out, deliver, and drive through expand service areas Began
+- Restaurants can begin limited outdoor dining in addition to offering take out, delivery, and drive through services

 - Town of South Kingstown 4th Quarter Tax Due Date (extended from May 1st)

 - Gathering limits increased from 5 to 15 people